nickchase/k0s/docs/examples/openebs.md

 # OpenEBS

 This tutorial covers the installation of OpenEBS as a Helm extension.
-OpenEBS can be installed as a helm chart by adding it as an extension to your
+OpenEBS can be installed as a Helm chart by adding it as an extension to your
 configuration:

 ```yaml